msagansk/Augur.Guide/collections/_version2-english/9-fork/2-to-dos.md

 No. If you migrate your [REP]({{glossary_reputation_token}}) during the [forking period]({{glossary_forking_period}}), there is no reward for that.
 However, if you staked your REP on the [forking market]({{glossary_forking_market}})'s outcome before the fork starts and the outcome you staked on becomes the [final outcome]({{glossary_final_outcome}}) of the forking market, you will receive a 40% [ROI]({{glossary_roi}}) on your stake in the [winning universe]({{glossary_winning_universe}}).

 In other words, there is possibility only for the REP participated in a [dispute]({{glossary_dispute}}) to receive a 40% ROI.
 The REP migrated during the forking period cannot receive any reward, even if the child universe which the REP migrated to is the winning universe.

+There is no reward for migrating REP. But there is a severe panishment, that your REP cannot be migrated to any child universe, for not migrating your REP within the [forking period]({{glossary_forking_period}}).